-For C string parameters that use the numeric\string base attribute, the last listed parameter and all additional parameters must be numeric strings.
-The size of the last listed parameter is used as the size of all additional parameters.
-For parameters with the numeric\string base attribute, the default size is four more than the digit length of the passed COBOL argument.
-However, the size(value) base modifier attribute (on page 103) may be used to modify the default size as necessary.
+For C string parameters that use the numeric_string base attribute, the last listed parameter and all additional parameters must be numeric strings.
+The default size of the repeating parameters is based on the maximum default size determined from all of the COBOL arguments passed as repeating arguments.
+For parameters with the numeric_string base attribute, the default size is four more than the digit length of the passed COBOL argument.
+However, the size(value) base modifier attribute (on page 96) may be used to modify the default size as necessary.